Edit Blog Post

 Life is like that here in Africa, dog-eat-dog, with the chance of something good coming your way impossibly narrow, yet, somehow, someway it does - if you believe.
 The African spirit is commendable and I am humbled by their genuine go with the flow, no place to be, no schedule to meet, open for anything, glad to be alive

 Our campsite has become the main social hub.

 Samson and his buddies are kind of crowd shy but quickly come alive when we pepper them with questions about tourists doing stupid dangerous things while on the Serengeti.

 For some reason, Americans win top scores in

 Having a wonderful night hanging out as the hyenas circle around us

-even in the middle of the Serengeti you can get ice cold beer, spirits, and assorted crisps delivered to you in the dead of night.
+It’s a mobile bar car!
+Apparently, even in the middle of the Serengeti you can get ice cold beer, spirits, and assorted crisps delivered to you in the dead of night.
 The Aussies have died and gone to heaven.

 Animal, our camp cook, creates buffet masterpieces in the screened camp kitchen while we safari.
 He smiles craftily as we try to identify the spices in his delicious chilled tomato soup and piles of grilled mystery meats.
 We also get an assortment of curried salads, rice with condiments which we all eagerly attack nightly with gigantic serving spoons.
-Dining under the stars, the universe seems to go for infinity and beyond.
-Even as the campfire licks at my legs I can’t help but feel like I’m a wee drop of water in this massive ocean.

 The only Leopard in the Serengeti